michelleurrea/express-apis-darksky/readme.md

 #### 5. Test Geocoder!

 Feed the geocoder.geocode function the data that your user types.
-In the callback function, print out `data` by putting it into a `console.log`.
-You should see that the data object has a `results` property.
-Alter your console.log to instead print out `data.results`.
+In the callback function, print out `locations` by putting it into a `console.log`.
+You should see that the locations object has a `x` and a `y` property.

 In this case, your user is you!
 Type in `Seattle, WA` as your test user input address.
 The expected coordinates are `47.608013,-122.335167`.
-Do you see them somewhere inside `data.results`?
+Do you see them in `locations`?

 #### 6. Show off your lat-long!